riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

   by Daniel Hintze.
 This paper is from 2014 so doesn't include the FDT/LDT terminology, and also doesn't include the various versions of UDT.
 * [“Timeline of decision theory”](https://timelines.issarice.com/wiki/Timeline_of_decision_theory).
 This is an incomplete timeline I've been working on sporadically.
 It gives a chronological ordering of some decision theories and decision problems.

+# Meta information on this post

+## Version history

+* 2018-07-23 to ??: Initial work on this post.
+* ??: Initial version published.

+## License

+To the extent possible under law, Issa Rice has waived all copyright and related or neighboring rights to the content in this post.
+This work is published from: United States.
+See the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/) for more information.